Multi-Gigabit/s Optical Wireless Communications

 The standard includes adaptation to varying channel conditions and

 maintaining connectivity while moving within the range of a single

 coordinator or moving between coordinators.
-TG13 continues work
+TG13 continued work

 concerning High-rate photodiode communications (also denoted as Li-Fi)

-done previously in TG7r1, which is now focussing on optical camara
+done previously in TG7m, which focussed on optical camara communications

 Who to contact with questions